 Option 3 - Snail-mail the files.

-Here's the mega-problem with traditional email: most email services have a max limit to the size of the attachments (mine is 25MB).
-Anything over that usually means the attachment gets stripped off the email, or the whole email gets shit-canned completely.
-Sometimes they make it through, but create a crashing problem.
-Spam filters... it's just a recipe for heartache.
+Here's the mega-problem with traditional email: most email services have a maximum limit to the size of the attachments (mine is 25MB).
+Anything over that usually means the attachment gets stripped off the email, or worse, the whole email gets shit-canned completely.
+Spam filters are another problem... it's usually just a recipe for heartache.
 It's the best solution for the more formal method of "letter writing" which in my case includes studio business like booking sessions or inquiries about my abilities or studio solutions.

 The various forms of social media messaging (including cell phone texting) have, in many ways, replaced traditional email as a means of communication.
 However... social media is a poor option when it comes to sharing larger amounts of technical data.
 If it requires more than a sentence or two, I prefer email.
 Bands are using Facebook messenger to communicate in a group format.
 That makes sense.
 But... there's also risk.
 Anything "social media" has a very short shelf-life, meaning, messages disappear or are buried quickly.
 Cell phone texts disappear even faster.

 As long as I'm on this subject, let me just alert you to the fact that I'm now avoiding all forms of social media messaging (including cell phone texting) for booking sessions or anything above a sentence or two.
 It's too risky.
 I easy resort to phone calling when things get too complicated lol.